Competition and Diversity in Generative AI: Model

 This corresponds to the case where $\gamma \ge 1$.
 Here, we could microfound a model in which demand for type $k$ is fixed at $\bd_k$, and as $C_k$ increases, price competition drives down producer surplus per unit of demand met.
 Perfect (Bertrand) price competition would imply that producer $i$'s utility is $\bd_{k_i}$ when $C_{k_i} = 1$ and $0$ if $C_{k_i} > 1$, corresponding to the score function $s_\infty(x) = x^\infty$.

 We have thus described two slightly different classes of score functions ($s_\gamma$ for $\gamma \le 1$ and $\gamma \ge 1$) with different definitions of social welfare~\eqref{eq:sw-up} and~\eqref{eq:sw-down} respectively.
 These definitions coincide at $\gamma = 1$.
-In what follows, we build on them to provide a more general description of the family of score functions for which our results will hold.
-Let $f$ be discrete-convex if for any $x \in \N$,
+See \Cref{fig:gamma-funcs} for further intuition: For a particular type, individual utilities (given by $1/s_\gamma(x)$) are always decreasing in congestion (\Cref{fig:congestion}), but the sum of player utilities (given by $x/s_\gamma(x)$) can either increase or decrease (\Cref{fig:x-over-s}).
+In cases where the sum of utilities decreases,~\eqref{eq:sw-down} defines social welfare to be equivalent to the $\gamma = 1$ case.